 Since it is philosophical egoism that [Viktor] Frankl is most centrally attacking, consideration of Butler's similar response to eighteenth century versions of the theory may help in understanding the issues involved.
 In particular it will help to reveal some underlying views of ours—inherited perhaps from eighteenth and nineteenth century moral thought—that may play a part in maintaining the plausibility of certain fallacious arguments by which philosophical egoism seems to be supported.
-(Schafer, 1983)